samachillesx/linux-server-administration/docs/architecture.md

 ## 1. Overview

-This project demonstrates the setup and administration of a Linux server environment for basic web hosting, system administration, security, and automation.
+In this project, I set up and administered a Linux server environment focused on basic web hosting, system administration, security, and automation.

-The environment consists of a Linux server running Nginx as a web server, UFW as the host-based firewall, SSH for remote administration, and Bash scripts for basic server health monitoring and backups.
+The environment consists of a Linux server running Nginx as the web server, UFW for host-based firewall protection, SSH for secure remote administration, and Bash scripts for basic server health monitoring and backup tasks.

-The project is designed to demonstrate foundational Linux and DevOps concepts that can be applied to cloud-based server environments.
+Through this project, I gained practical experience with foundational Linux and DevOps concepts and explored how these skills can be applied and expanded when working with cloud-based server environments.

 ---